Serena van der Woodsen: Season 3

-When Chuck's mother returns, Serena's resolve to find her father is reignited.
-Her decision slowly damages her relationship with Nate as she reconnects with Carter who is back to his old habits.
-Knowing that he has information regarding her father, the two work together to find him but is no longer interested in a relationship with Carter.
+When Chuck's mother returns, Serena's resolve to find her father reignites.
+Her decision slowly damages her relationship with Nate as she reconnects with Carter, who is back to his old habits.
+Knowing that he has information about her father, the two work together to find him but is no longer interested in a relationship with Carter.
 Jenny's growing feelings for Nate also threaten her relationship with him when she makes every effort to steal Nate for herself.
 One incident occurs during Nate's "assassin" birthday bash.
 During the party, Nate and Jenny happen to be the last two players.
 After being stuck in a supply closet, she kisses Nate, despite him being in love with Serena, straining their relationship further.
-Following a night drinking with Chuck and Nate, Nate and Jenny go back to his apartment.
-Just as soon as Serena gets off the elevator, she sees Jenny trying to kiss Nate.
+After a night drinking with Chuck and Nate, Nate and Jenny go back to his apartment.
+As Serena gets off the elevator, she sees Jenny trying to kiss Nate.
 Nate kicks Jenny out of the apartment to reconcile with Serena, spurning Jenny's advances.

 During Dorota's wedding, Serena leaves with Carter and gives Jenny a message telling Nate that she has found her father.
-Serena soon finds out that Carter has been delaying her in an attempt to get close to her and leaves him, flies alone.
+Serena soon finds out that Carter has been delaying her in an attempt to get close to her and leaves him, flying alone.
 Upon arriving, she is shocked to find her mother answering the hotel door, assuming that she had been in Canyon Ranch the entire time.

-William van der Woodsen (William Baldwin) returns, making Serena happy but is unknowingly dragged into her father's plot to win back his ex-wife.
-The plot nearly works until Jenny, Blair, Nate and Chuck scheme against William, who had been trying to frame Rufus for adultery and intentionally misdiagnosing Lily, and William leaves.
+William van der Woodsen (William Baldwin) returns, making Serena happy, but is unknowingly dragged into her father's plot to win back his ex-wife.
+The plot nearly works until Jenny, Blair, Nate, and Chuck scheme against William, who had been trying to frame Rufus for adultery and intentionally misdiagnosing Lily, and William leaves.
 Her father's departure leads to Dan comforting her and reignites her feelings for him.
-Serena sleeps over at Dan's and wake up to find themselves in a compromising position, one that Jenny photographs and sends to Gossip Girl.
+Serena sleeps over at Dan's and they wake in a compromising position, one that Jenny photographs and sends to Gossip Girl.
 As the photo spreads, Nate and Serena temporarily end their relationship and she joins Blair for a summer in Paris.